-- (1) All of the options granted to the Named Executive Officers during 2001 are non-qualified stock options.
+- (1) All of the options granted to the Named Executive Officers during 2002 are non-qualified stock options.
 Each of the options granted to Messrs.
-Naples, Bauer, Barry and Ma, and 13,000 of the options granted to Mr. Clark, became exercisable on January 23, 2002 as to 50% of the shares covered thereby, becomes exercisable as to an additional 25% of such shares on January 23, 2003, and becomes exercisable as to the remaining 25% on January 23, 2004.
-The other 15,000 options granted to Mr. Clark become exercisable as to 5,000 shares on January 1, 2003, become exercisable as to 5,000 shares on January 1, 2004, and become exercisable as to 5,000 shares on January 1, 2005. - (2) The per share exercise price of each option is the fair market value of a share of Quaker common stock on the date the option was granted. - (3) The options may terminate prior to their stated expiration date in certain instances relating to termination of the Named Executive Officer's employment. - (4) These amounts represent assumed rates of appreciation and are not intended to forecast future appreciation in the price of Quaker's common stock.
+Naples, Bauer, Barry, Clark, and Ma, became exercisable on January 23, 2003 as to 50% of the shares covered thereby, becomes exercisable as to an additional 25% of such shares on January 23, 2004, and becomes exercisable as to the remaining 25% on January 23, 2005. - (2) The per share exercise price of each option is the fair market value of a share of Quaker common stock on the date the option was granted. - (3) A Named Executive Officer's options may terminate prior to their stated expiration date in certain instances relating to termination of his employment. - (4) These amounts represent assumed rates of appreciation and are not intended to forecast future appreciation in the price of Quaker's common stock.
 Actual gains, if any, on stock option exercises are dependent on the future performance of Quaker's common stock.
 There can be no assurance that the amounts reflected in these columns will be achieved or, if achieved, that they will exist at the time of any option exercise.